Vitalia Pavlicenco

-Vitalia Pavlicenco (born October 29, 1953 in Grinăuţi) is a Moldavian politician.
+Vitalia Pavlicenco (born 29 October 1953) is a Moldovan politician.
 She was the head of the National Liberal Party (Moldova).

 Biography

-Vitalia Pavlicenco was born on October 29, 1953, in Grinăuţi.
+Vitalia Pavlicenco was born on October 29, 1953, in Grinăuți, Rîșcani.
 She grew up without a father because her father Victor Vangheli, a math and history teacher at the village school, was killed on June 26, 1953, at the age of 24, four months before Vitalia was born.
 Her mother, Agafia Vangheli, was a teacher of Romanian and French.

-After the collapse of the USSR, Vitalia Pavlicenco became the first deputy director general of the National Press Agency "Moldova-Pres" (1990-1994) and then editor-in-chief of Mesagerul (1994-1998).
+After the collapse of the USSR, Vitalia Pavlicenco became the first deputy director general of the National Press Agency "Moldova-Pres" (1990–1994) and then editor-in-chief of Mesagerul (1994–1998).

 Political life

 She served as member of the Parliament of Moldova (1998–2001, 2005–2009).
 She also held the positions of vice-president of the Union of Journalists from the Republic of Moldova and vice-president of the Romanian World Council.